 - Dependency - Must complete 24 dissertation hours, up to 6 of these hours may be completed before the dissertation proposal and comprehensive exam.

 *** All Doctoral students must defend their dissertation before completing 90 hours or face dismissal from the program.

 The main educational objectives of our program are to equip students with

 - Technical knowledge in complementary areas of applied computing

 - Skills for conducting cutting-edge research that advances the state of the art in applied computing

-- Leadership, innovation, communication, and entrepreneurial skills for multiple career environments, including launching their own startup companies
+- Leadership, innovation, and communication skills for multiple career environments

 The curriculum emphasizes building complementary and interdisciplinary technical skills in applied computing with the goal of advancing knowledge in a particular field and equipping students with non-technical skills that are essential to navigate multiple career paths.
-Some of the methods for achieving this goal include integrating boot camps and the associated commercialization and entrepreneurship curriculum into the program.
 The technical part of the Ph.D. curriculum focuses on applied computing research with two research tracks.

 - Software Systems